wordpressPHP/wp-posts-carousel/readme.txt

 == Installation ==

-1. Upload plugin either via the your's Wordpress installation, or by uploading to the /wp-content/plugins/ by FTP client
+1. Upload plugin either via the your's WordPress installation, or by uploading to the /wp-content/plugins/ by FTP client
 2. Install the plugin through the 'Plugins' menu in WordPress.
-3. Activate "WooCommerce Products Carousel all in one" in the "Plugins" using the "Activate" link.
+3. Activate "WP Posts Carousel" in the "Plugins" using the "Activate" link.
 4. Go to the plugin settings page in the "Settings" menu.

 == Frequently Asked Questions ==